Pradeep-Stha20/shoeish/README.md

 # For Running this
 - Simply you can clone the proect
 - Import sql file name ShoeIsh.sql
-- URL for customer panel : localhost/digi
+- URL for customer panel : localhost/shoeish
-- URL for admin panel : localhost/digi/admin/
+- URL for admin panel : localhost/shoeish/admin/

 # Credentials for admin Panel
-- Email : tjiten123@gmail.com
+- Email : pradeep@gmail.com
-- password: admin
+- password: 12345

 # If you have any queries about this project feel free to contact .